MGoosePlayZ/castletool-web/TERMS.md

 ## 11. Entire Agreement

-These Terms constitute the entire agreement between users and the operators of CastleTool API regarding use of the service.
+These Terms constitute the entire agreement between users and the operators of CastleTool regarding use of the service.